Shasta people: Origin of name

-Prior to contact with European descendants the term Shasta likely wasn't used by the Shastan peoples themselves.
+Preceding contact with European descendants the term Shasta likely wasn't used by the Shastan peoples themselves.
 Among the Shasta proper they called themselves "Kahosadi" or "plain speakers".
 Variations of Shasta used by whites include Chasta, Shasty, Tsashtl, Sasti, and Saste.
 Dixon noted that the Shastan peoples didn't use "Shasta" as a place name and likely wasn't a word at all in their languages.
 In interviews with Shasta informants Dixon was informed of a prominent man of Scott Valley that lived up until the 1850s with the name of Susti or Sustika.
 This was the probable origin of the term according to Dixon, an interpretation that Kroeber agreed with.
 Merriam reviewed information from Albert Samuel Gatschet and fur trader Peter Skene Ogden, concluding that while the Shastan peoples didn't refer to themselves as Shasta traditionally; the nearby Klamath likely did.
 Scholars have largely accepted Dixon's etymology for Shasta.
 Renfro questions its validity however as Ogden used a variation of the term before Sustika was likely prominent.

 In 1814, near the Willamette Trading Post a meeting occurred between North West Company officer Alexander Henry and an assembled Sahaptin congregation of Cayuse and Walla Walla, in addition to a third group of people that was named Shatasla.
-Maloney argued that Shatasla was an archaic variant of Shasta. something Garth later conjectured as well.
+Maloney argued that Shatasla was an archaic variant of Shasta, something Garth later conjectured as well.
 This interpretation has been contested by other scholars based on linguistic and historical evidence.
 Previous to Maloney's assertion, Frederick Hodge in 1910 noted the word Shatalsa as being related to word Sahaptin.
 This older etymology was defended by Stern against Maloney's interpretation, in addition to recently being accepted by Clark as well.